Medical Editor: John P. Cunha, DO, FACOEP

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in clinical trials of DALVANCE cannot be directly compared to rates in the clinical trials of another drug and may not reflect rates observed in practice.

-Adverse reactions were evaluated for 1778 patients treated with DALVANCE and 1224 patients treated with comparator antibacterial drugs in seven Phase 2 and Phase 3 clinical trials.
+Adverse reactions were evaluated for 2473 patients treated with DALVANCE: 1778 patients were treated with DALVANCE in seven Phase 2/3 trials comparing DALVANCE to comparator antibacterial drugs and 695 patients were treated with DALVANCE in one Phase 3 trial comparing DALVANCE single and two-dose regimens.
 A causal relationship between study drug and adverse reactions was not always established.
-The median age of patients treated with DALVANCE was 47 years, ranging between 16 and 93 years old.
-Patients treated with DALVANCE were predominantly male (60%) and Caucasian (78%).
+The median age of patients treated with DALVANCE was 48 years, ranging between 16 and 93 years.
+Patients treated with DALVANCE were predominantly male (59.5%) and White (81.2%).

 Serious Adverse Reactions and Adverse Reactions Leading to Discontinuation